FoundationDB/fdb-kubernetes-operator/docs/manual/getting_started.md

         spec:
           restartPolicy: OnFailure
           initContainers:
+          # See the note below this example.
+The cluster file is copied to a place where the application
+          # can write too.
+This ensures that long-running applications will keep the cluster-file updated
+          # if the coordinators change.
           - name: init-cluster-file
             image: foundationdb/foundationdb-kubernetes-sidecar:7.1.26-1
             args:
+              # Make sure the sidecar exits when the file is not empty and was successfully copied.
               - --init-mode
               - --input-dir
               - /mnt/config-volume
+              # Only copy the cluster-file that is provided by the ConfigMap
               - --copy-file
               - cluster-file
+              # Make sure the cluster-file is not empty.
               - --require-not-empty
               - cluster-file
           volumeMounts: